- Fury Rising

-I'M KAELEEN DONOVAN, but I rarely go by that name.
-Most folks call me Fury, though Jason calls me Kae, but he's allowed to.
+I’m Kaeleen Donovan, but I rarely go by that name.
+Most folks call me Fury, though Jason calls me Kae, but then he’s allowed to.
 He gave me a home after my mother was brutally murdered.

 Speaking of my mother, Marlene and Terry, my father, were both human.
 But during her pregnancy, my mother took a shortcut through the Sandspit and wandered into a patch of rogue magic.
 Boom, bang, and hoorah.
 My life-to-be changed forever.

-When I'm not chasing down Abominations, I run the Crossroads Cleaning Company that's set up in Jason's magical store-Dream Wardens.
+When I’m not chasing down Abominations, I run the Crossroads Cleaning Company, which is set up in Jason’s magical store—Dream Wardens.
 In other words, I clean up psychic messes, hauntings, perform exorcisms, offer tarot and rune readings, and anything else that I can think of.
-I make a living, but it's not a get-rich-quick profession.
+I make a living, but it’s not a get-rich-quick profession.

 I was fed, clothed, and cared for.
 They shepherded me through school, and made sure I attended every lesson Hecate scheduled.
 As I grew up, they became my friends rather than guardians.
-Now, at thirty, my aging process is starting to slow.
-Theosians are long lived.
-We can make it to six hundred or sometimes longer, as long as we aren't killed or fall to an accident.
+Now, as I have reached thirty, my aging process is starting to slow.
+Theosians are long-lived.
+We can make it to six hundred or sometimes longer, as long as we aren’t killed or fall victim to an accident.

 But when the Order of the Black Mist stole an ancient artifact and threatened to rain down chaos on the planet, everything in my world shifted.
 We managed to steal back the Thunderstrike, but the Order retaliated in an even more deadly fashion, turning Seattle over to a horde of zombies.
 Not quite the apocalypse, but not that far off, either.

-Now, we're on the run-my friends and I. And we're not sure just when we're going to be able to go home again.
+Now, we’re on the run—my friends and me.
+And we’re not sure just when we’re going to be able to go home again.
 Or if there will be a home to return to.